Oxford Hawks Hockey Club: History

-One of the most exciting events in Oxford Hawks’ recent history must certainly be the trip to Barcelona in January 1984, to play in the prestigious Los Reyes Tournament, against some of the best teams in Europe.
+In January 1984, Oxford Hawks’ went to Barcelona to play in the prestigious Los Reyes Tournament, against other European teams.

-To arrive and play at a club where membership costs begin at £3,000 was certainly an escape from the dreary, dismal days of January and a dream come true for the players.
+To arrive and play at a club where membership costs begin at £3,000 was certainly an escape for the players.

-Surrounded by an international show jumping arena, a massive polo field and stables, dozens of floodlit tennis courts and many more acres of sporting land, filmed by the local T.V. station, watched by people crowded into the large stands, Hawks took to the lush green pitches.
-Such was the reputation gained by the side that a second invitation was extended to the club to fill a late vacancy in January 1988, affording further members this normally once in a lifetime experience.
+Surrounded by an international show jumping arena, a massive polo field and stables, dozens of floodlit tennis courts and many more acres of sporting land, filmed by the local T.V. station, watched by people crowded into the stands.
+Such was the reputation gained by the side that a second invitation was extended to the club to fill a late vacancy in January 1988.